As soon as you start a pension with your super, you need to make minimum pension payments each year to keep your pensions tax-free status.

-You apply the percentage to the opening balance of their pension account balance.
+You apply the percentage to the opening balance of a pension account balance.

 The purpose of minimum pension payments links back to the sole purpose test.
 Super is meant for retirement.
 Not to transfer wealth to future generations.
-You got testamentary trusts for that.
+So the legislator wants you to spend your super.

-You take your client’s age as of 1 July assuming a standard financial year from 1 July to 30 June.
-How old were they on 1 July?
+You take your age as of 1 July assuming a standard financial year from 1 July to 30 June.
+How old were you on 1 July?

 Member account balance

-You apply the percentage to the member’s ABP balances in pension phase as at 1 July.
-Not TSB which includes accounts in accumulation phase.
-And not TBA which doesn’t include investment earnings or losses since the start of the pension.
+You apply the percentage to your account based pension (ABP) balances as at 1 July.
+Not your total superannuation balance (TSB) which includes accumulation.
+And not the transfer balance account (TBA) since the TBA doesn’t include past investment earnings or losses since the start of the pension.

-On 1 July 2018 Bob had a total superannuation balance of $4m with $1.7m in retirement phase and the rest in accumulation.
-His TBA is $1.6m.
-So the 5% applies to the $1.7m.
+Let’s say on 1 July you had a TBA of $1.6m while your TSB was $4m with $1.7m in retirement phase and the rest in accumulation.
+In this example, your minimum pension payments are 5% of $1.7m.